StevenWeir038/Scientia-Geographia-Quiz/README.md

 # Deployment
 The site was deployed to *GitHub* pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the *Settings* tab.
-- From the source section drop-down menu, select the Master Branch.
+- From the source section drop-down menu, select the Main Branch.
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://stevenweir038.github.io/Scientia-Geographia-Quiz/